benjaminzwhite/reasoning-models/README.md

 - [Reasoning models don't always say what they think](https://www.anthropic.com/research/reasoning-models-dont-say-think) - nice Anthropic blog, basically they take a reasoning model and place hints to correct answer in the input prompts (during eval), then measure whether model mentions it used the hint to reach its final answer etc.
 - [DeepCoder: A Fully Open-Source 14B Coder at O3-mini Level](https://www.together.ai/blog/deepcoder) - Through a joint collaboration between the Agentica team and Together AI, we release DeepCoder-14B-Preview, a code reasoning model finetuned from Deepseek-R1-Distilled-Qwen-14B via distributed RL.
 It achieves an impressive 60.6% Pass@1 accuracy on LiveCodeBench (+8% improvement), matching the performance of o3-mini-2025-01-031 (Low) and o1-2024-12-17 with just 14B parameters.
 We’ve open-sourced our dataset, code, training logs, and systems optimizations for everyone to progress on scaling and accelerating intelligence with RL.
 - [Shunyu Yao - The Second Half](https://ysymyth.github.io/The-Second-Half/) - awesome blog on status of reinforcement learning as of April 2025 by OpenAI researcher
+- [ServiceNow Reseach - PipelineRL](https://huggingface.co/blog/ServiceNow/pipelinerl) - We are excited to open-source PipelineRL, an experimental RL implementation that tackles a fundamental challenge in large-scale Reinforcement Learning with LLMs: the trade-off between inference throughput and on-policy data collection.
+PipelineRL's key innovation is inflight weight updates during RL training.
+This allows PipelineRL to achieve constantly high inference throughput and minimize the lag between the weights used for rollouts and the most recently updated model weights.
+The result: fast and stable RL training for large language models.

 #### Workshops